 Breastfeeding is recognized as an important public health issue with enormous social and economic implications.
 Infants who do not receive breast milk are likely to experience poorer health outcomes than breastfed infants; mothers who do not breastfeed increase their own health risks.

 - Lisa Amir, University of Melbourne

-Guest-edited by Dr Julie Smith, Australian National University, the thematic series will be published in September 2014 and invites original research, reviews, commentaries, clinical perspectives, and practice insights around this topic.
+Guest-edited by Dr Julie Smith, Australian National University, the special issue will be published in September 2014 and invites original research, reviews, commentaries, clinical perspectives and practice insights around the above topics.

 "We see the management of mastitis as an illustration of health professionals' management of wider breastfeeding issues.
 If health professionals don't know how to manage this common problem, how can they be expected to manage less common conditions such as a breast abscess or nipple/breast candidiasis?
 There is an urgent need for more clinical research into breastfeeding problems and to improve the education of health professionals to enable them to promote breastfeeding and support breastfeeding women."

 Amir LH, Ingram J

 Health professionals' advice for breastfeeding problems: Not good enough!